 The William M. Plater Civic Engagement Medallion was established in 2006 to honor graduates who have excelled in their commitment to the community through activities such as service learning, volunteerism, community/social issue advocacy, community work-study, and political engagement.

-Applicants for the Plater Civic Engagement Medallion are undergraduate, masters or doctorate students who will receive their respective degrees by August 2018.
-Students completing their degree requirements in December of 2017 are also eligible to apply.
+Applicants for the Plater Civic Engagement Medallion are undergraduate, master's, or doctorate students who will receive their respective degrees by August 2024.
+Students completing their degree requirements in December 2023 are also eligible to apply.

 In alignment with IUPUI’s mission, the William M. Plater Civic Engagement Medallion has been established to recognize students who have demonstrated exemplary commitment to their communities during their years as an IUPUI student.
 The medallion is named in honor of IUPUI’s former Executive Vice Chancellor and Dean of the Faculties from 1988 to 2006, Dr. William Plater, a strong advocate of civic engagement during his career.